 The Crau Plain Grasshopper

 Prionotropis hystrix rhodanica, the Crau Plain Grasshopper, is endemic to the Crau Steppe in southern France.
 The species is Critically Endangered.
 A recent mapping project of CEN PACA (Conservatoire d'espaces naturels Provence-Alpes-Cotes d'Azur) revealed that only four subpopulations of the Crau Plain Grasshopper are left.
 The largest subpopulation was threatened by plans of the French Army to construct new buildings on this site.
 However, a recent intervention of the IUCN SSC Grasshopper Specialist Group and the IUCN French Committee led to reconsiderations of these plans.
 In 2013, we started a research project on the population ecology (population size, mobility) and habitat preferences of the Crau Plain Grasshopper.
 A conservation planning workshop was held in June 2014 which was attended by the major stakeholders.
 The conservation strategy was developed in cooperation with the IUCN Species Conservation Planning Sub-Committee.
-A new research project on the role of predation and pesticides for the decline of the species is funded by the Mohamed bin Zayed Species Conservation Fund.
+A new research project on the role of predation and pesticides for the decline of the species is funded by the Mohamed bin Zayed Species Conservation Fund and a breeding program was established at Thoiry Zoo.
+A new survey in 2015 showed that meanwhile only three subpopulations remain.

 The Gran Canaria Green Bush-Cricket